 Beirut blast: ‘The faster we act, the better we can reduce human suffering,’ says UN deputy chief

-Since the blast, the UN system has been working around the clock, delivering medical supplies, shelter kits and food parcels, and helping reunite separated families, and Ms. Mohammed expressed gratitude to the donors that had enable the Organization to jump into action.
+Since the blast, the UN system has been working around the clock, delivering medical supplies, shelter kits and food parcels, and helping reunite separated families, and Ms Mohammed expressed gratitude to the donors that had to enable the Organization to jump into action.

 "Financial support leveraged in record time – in particular from regional partners – is already making a difference.
 But of course, this is just the beginning," she cautioned.